 Later, Nutman’s colleague Clark Friend said that the “bumps” were geological structures called mullions, which occur when rocks are strongly deformed.
 He called them entirely different from the hypothesized stromatolites, but not all the geologists seemed convinced.

-That there could be such disagreements about outcrops and rocks that are sizeable, touchable and testable illustrates precisely why an outing like the one to Isua is significant, and the logic gets back to the question of biosignatures.
+That there could be such disagreements about outcrops and rocks that are large, touchable and endlessly testable illustrates precisely why an outing like the one to Isua is significant, and the logic gets back to the question of biosignatures.
 They are, to say the least, a challenge.

 So it was no coincidence that four members of the Isua geology expedition were principal investigators for instruments going to Mars in 2020.

-The first three instruments are key to identifying sites that have attributes that could preserve biosignatures and deserve a closer look, which SHERLOC and especially PIXL will give.
+These instruments will be used to identify sites on Mars that have attributes that could preserve biosignatures and deserve a closer look, which SHERLOC and especially PIXL will give.
 They will be looking for those most subtle anomalies that, as Allwood put it, represent “textual and chemical ghosts.”
+As in the possible ancient presence of biology.

 “When we land on Mars, we’ll be on rocks about the same age as here at Isua,” Bell said.
 “Rocks that have very different histories, but are from the same period in the history of the solar system…That’s something big to take in.”